 I have installed the calibre plugin, and the book is not already in calibre, but the DRM does not get removed.
 It is a Kindle book.

-If the book is from Kindle for PC or Kindle for Mac and you think you are doing everything right, and you are getting this message, it is possible that the files containing the encryption key aren’t quite in the format the tools expect.
+If the book is from Kindle for PC or Kindle for Mac (version 1.17 or older) and you think you are doing everything right, and you are getting this message, it is possible that the files containing the encryption key aren’t quite in the format the tools expect.
 To try to fix this:

 - Deregister Kindle for PC(Mac) from your Amazon account.